Arizona’s History with No Body Cases

 The Bradley (Brad) Hansen Story

-It was Veterans day November 10th, 1995, and Brad’s mother had no clue that he did not have a school that morning as she headed out the door for work.
+It was Veterans day on November 10th, 1995, and Brad’s mother had no clue that he did not have school that morning as she headed out the door for work.
 Brad thirteen years old planned earlier that week to meet his friend Jeremy 13 at his house in Custom Estates, Phoenix, Arizona.
 Jeremy and Brad knowing that neither of their parents knew school was out that day decided to take advantage of that fact and planned to get ready just like they were going to school that morning but instead of heading to school they would meet up and hang out at Jeremy’s house.

 Brad woke up just like any other school morning and got ready for the day.
 Brad hoped on the bike he had arranged to borrow from his neighbor the day before and head out towards his friend Jeremy Bach’s house.
 Another classmate a girl named Taylor who was 12 at the time also had planned to come over and hang out with the boys at Jeremy’s house later in the afternoon.